bu-528-sp19/Deduplicating-Cloud-functions/README.md

  Currently our framework supports multi-user.

  Overall architecture of Sanity is shown in figure 2.
 Detailed information about components used can be found by visiting links below.
+The architecture will be explained in detail with relating it to deduplication flow in the next chapter.

  Components of Sanity Framework: